David Enoch Beem: Post-war career

 After the war, Been resumed his legal career in Spencer as a partner in the firm of Rose and Beem.
 The firm later dissolved, but Beem continued to practice law in Owen, Green, and Clay counties.
 In addition, Beem organized the First National Bank of Spencer and became its cashier and acting manager.
 In 1870 he organized Beem, Peden and Company, a banking firm in Spencer, and managed the business for thirty-nine years.
 Not all of his business ventures were as successful.
 Beem and others established a pork-packing operation in Spencer in 1873 that failed.
 In 1878 Beem formed another law partnership in Spencer named Beem and Hickham.
 The firm continued for fifteen years before the partnership was dissolved.
 Afterwards, Beem continued to practice law and remained active in banking.

 Beem was also active in the Republican Party, but never held public office.
 Instead, he served as chairman of the Owen County Republican Central Committee during three political campaigns.
 In 1880 Beem was a delegate from the Fifth Congressional District to the Republican National Convention in Chicago, where James A. Garfield was eventually nominated as the party's presidential candidate.
 In 1886 Beem was a candidate for state treasurer at the Republican state convention, but he did not win his party's nomination.
 Beem served as a presidential elector for his Congressional District in 1888 and voted for Benjamin Harrison in the electoral college.

 In 1893 Beem formed a law partnership with Joseph W. Williams of Owen County and remained active in community affairs.
 Been served on the board of trustees of Spencer's public schools for several years and was a member of the Masons.
 He joined the Methodist Episcopal Church in 1860 and represented the Indiana Conference as a delegate to the Methodist Episcopal Church's conference in New York in 1888.
 Beem also served for eighteen years on Purdue University's board of trustees.
 In addition, he held leadership roles in the state and local chapters of the Grand Army of the Republic.
 Beem was a charter member and the first commander of the GAR's Gettysburg Post at Spencer.
 In 1894 Beem served as a judge advocate for the GAR's Department of Indiana.

 Death and legacy

 Beem died after an extended illness in Spencer, Indiana, on October 23, 1923, at the age of eighty-six.
-Beem and his wife, Mahala, are buried at Riverside Cemetery in Spencer.

 A collection of letters that Beem exchanged with his wife, and other family members and friends are preserved at the Indiana Historical Society in Indianapolis.
 Many of the letters provide details of Beem's military service in the 14th Indiana Volunteer Regiment.